About Us

 Supervisor: Head of Middle School

-General Summary: Severn School is searching for a full-time Middle School Art teacher to begin in August of 2023.
+General Summary: Severn School is searching for a full time Middle School Science teacher to begin in August of 2024.

-Essential Functions: Middle School teaching and learning begins with relationships and appreciation of young adolescents to create a learning environment that promotes both achievement and inclusivity.
-The Severn faculty is a community of learners committed to ongoing professional development, reflection, collaboration, and collegiality, and a premium is placed on middle school education best practices, classroom cultures of thinking, and assessment for learning.
+Essential Functions: Instruction at Severn starts with relationships and emphasizes the importance of understanding, connections, and teamwork in order to create a learning environment that promotes both achievement and inclusivity.
+The Severn faculty is a community of learners committed to ongoing professional development, reflection, collaboration, and collegiality, and a premium is placed on the development and employment of intentional teaching, learning, and assessment methods.

-Qualifications: The ideal candidate has a natural, genuine joy of working with young adolescents, has a strong educational background with a degree in a related field, and will possess an eagerness and commitment to the life of the school beyond the classroom.
+Qualifications: The ideal candidate can teach a variety of Middle School Science courses, will have a strong educational background with a degree in a related field, and will possess a steadfast commitment to the life of the school beyond the classroom, and a profound, genuine joy and commitment to teaching middle school students.
 Athletic coaching experience and previous middle school teaching experience are preferred but not required.

-Severn believes that all aspects of a student’s experience—leadership opportunities, an intentional middle-school transition program, service, the advisory program, athletics, and the arts—are necessary components of a Severn education.
+Severn believes that all aspects of a student’s experience, including but not limited to leadership training, service, clubs, the advisory program, athletics, and the arts, are necessary components of a Severn education.
 Faculty participation in these pursuits beyond the classroom reflects the collective commitment to living the school’s deep-rooted mission, which promises that students are known and valued.
 Severn’s faculty is a foundational component of our commitment to fostering a culture of belonging, and so candidates from all backgrounds are encouraged to apply.

-How to Apply: Interested candidates should send a cover letter, resume, and a list of at least three current references to Dan Keller, Middle School Head.
+How to Apply: Interested candidates should send a cover letter, resume, and a list of at least three current references to Dan Keller, Middle School Head, at d.keller@severnschool.com.

 Supervisor: Upper School Head

-General Summary: Severn School is searching for a full time Upper School Counselor to begin in August of 2023.
+General Summary: Severn School is searching for a Long-Term Substitute Upper School Chemistry teacher for April 1-June 4 of 2024.

 How to Apply: Interested candidate should send a resume, cover letter, and at least three professional references to Steve Soden, Upper School Head, at s.soden@severnschool.com.